Forms may not be as hip as Teams at the moment, but it sure is a cool tool, sometimes even cooler than I thought!

 Do you prefer the web version as well?
 Any option I forgot to mention?
 Or are you enamoured of the desktop?

-The F1-license differs in the following aspects from the E3 or E5 license used in larger and more office-based organizations.
-(See also Marijn Somers’ post on this topic)
+The F3-license differs in some aspects from the E3 or E5 license used in larger and more office-based organizations, for instance:

 No desktop apps – it is all online